rsksmart/RSKIPs/IPs/RSKIP239.md

 |**Status**     |Draft|

 ## Abstract
-Recent experiments [0, 1] indicate that some EVM opcodes used to read blockchain state are relatively *underpriced*. `SLOAD` costs 200 gas.
+Recent experiments [0, 1] indicate that some EVM opcodes used to read from blockchain state trie are relatively *underpriced*.
+For instance, `SLOAD` costs 200 gas.
 However, by one measure, the *implicit cost* of an `SLOAD` lies between 1000 gas (full state cache, no disk IO) and 80000 gas (no cache, pure disk IO).
-This RSKIP proposes a conservative re-pricing of these opcodes to better reflect their resource use.
+This RSKIP proposes a conservative re-pricing of such opcodes to better reflect their resource use.

 ## Motivation